ankitects/anki-manual/src/deck-options.md

 cards.
 If you turn on this option Anki will not play audio until you press the replay audio key, <kbd>r</kbd> or <kbd>F5</kbd>.

-- **Skip question when replaying answer**: Controls whether audio from the question side should be played when replaying the audio while on answer side.
-Please note that it does not control what happens when you show the answer; for that please see [this section](templates/fields.md#special-fields).
+- **Skip question when replaying answer**: Controls whether audio from the question side is played when you use replay action on the answer side.
+Note that, Anki [does not automatically play]((templates/fields.md#special-fields)) audio from the `{{FrontSide}}` field.
+This option does not influence the behaviour of automatic play.

-## Advanced

-### FSRS
+## FSRS

 The [Free Spaced Repetition Scheduler (FSRS)](https://github.com/open-spaced-repetition/fsrs4anki) is an alternative to Anki's legacy
-SuperMemo 2 (SM2) scheduler.
+SuperMemo 2 (SM-2) scheduler.
 By more accurately determining when you are likely to forget, it can help you remember more material in the same amount of time.
-This setting is shared by all deck presets.

-When you enable the setting, some new options will become available, and SM-2 specific settings, such as "Graduating interval", "Easy bonus", etc, will be hidden.
+When you turn on FSRS, some new options become available, and SM-2 specific options, such as "Graduating interval", "Easy bonus", etc. is hidden.
+This option is shared by all deck presets.

 **Before Enabling**

 - Please ensure all of your Anki clients support FSRS.
 Anki 23.10, AnkiMobile 23.10, and AnkiWeb all support it.
-AnkiDroid supports it in 2.17alpha3+.
+AnkiDroid supports it in 2.17+.
 If one of your clients doesn't support it, things will not work correctly.
 - If you previously used the 'custom scheduling' version of FSRS, please make sure you clear out the custom scheduling section before enabling FSRS.

-#### FSRS Options

-**Desired Retention**
+### Desired Retention

-Desired retention controls how likely you are to remember cards when they are reviewed.
+Desired retention controls how likely you are to remember cards when they are scheduled for a review.
-The default value of 0.9 will schedule cards so you have a 90% chance of remembering them when they come up for review again.
+The default value of 0.90 will schedule cards so you have a 90% chance of remembering them when they come up for review again.
+This should normally translate to remembering around 90% cards when they are reviewed, and only failing around 10%.

 Here is a graph that shows how adjusting this value will affect your workload: